konveyor/tackle2-ui/docs/local-minikube-setup.md

 A guide for installing minikube and Konveyor is also available in the general project documentation.
 See document [Installing Konveyor](https://konveyor.github.io/konveyor/installation).

-For information on general Kubernetes installation refer to [Konveyor operator readme](https://github.com/konveyor/tackle2-operator#readme).
+For information on generic Kubernetes installation refer to [Konveyor operator readme](https://github.com/konveyor/tackle2-operator#readme).

 ## Install and start minikube